 Examples of recent thematic series

-Who among us hasn’t dreamed as a child of being on a deserted island or landing on an unexplored planet aboard a spaceship?!))
-Just to see and feel... colors, shapes, sounds, smells...
+Who among us did not dream in childhood of being on a deserted island or landing on an unknown planet aboard a spaceship?!))
+Just to see and feel... colors, shapes, sounds, smells..

-To see now, you don’t even need to be a cosmonaut — our vast and diverse world is full of mysteries, enigmas, and beauty...
+To see now, you don't even have to be an astronaut — our vast and diverse world is full of mysteries, puzzles, and beauty...

 "Landing" (as is).
 The object of study becomes the existing organization and form of space in nature...

-"Landing №3" opens the series (1 and 2 are left by the author for reflection on the backstory) with images of large and cold forms of a planet where a living ship — a "roe" — appeared, a contrasting foreign point — the point of landing...
+"Landing №3" opens the series (1 and 2 are left by the author to reflect on the backstory) with images of large and cold forms of a planet where a living ship — the "roe" — appeared, a contrasting foreign point — the point of landing...

-• and "Chronicles of Pandora" (as it could be) — not so much a reference to the famous sci-fi film as a hymn to the mighty power of pristine nature, which, nevertheless, we may lose due to destructive cataclysms or human actions.
-It is an attempt to penetrate the very harmony and balance of elements, forms, and colors.
+• and "Chronicles of Pandora" (as it could be) — not so much a reference to the well-known sci-fi film as a hymn to the mighty power of pristine nature, which, nevertheless, we can lose as a result of destructive cataclysms or human actions.
+This is an attempt to penetrate the very harmony and balance of elements, forms, and colors.
 Currently, the series includes 9 works (3 in private collections).

-The development of the series envisions works in the style of "fantastic realism," including elements of "bionic architecture" of the future.
+The development of the series involves works in the style of "fantastic realism," including elements of "bionic architecture" of the future.

-• "Thought-images" — experiments with non-objective painting where images arise from sensations, music, and dreams.
+• "Mental images" — experiments with non-objective painting where images arise from sensations, music, and dreams.

 My art is an attempt to comprehend the connection between humans and the world, to capture the elusive: the fleeting moment, the depth of emotion, the rhythm of existence.
 Each painting for me is not an answer but a question to the viewer: